 What is Milia?

-Milia cysts are tiny white bumps under the skin that does not cause itching or inflammation and is usually asymptomatic.
-They are just not aesthetically desired.
-Milia occur when keratin (a protein found in hair, skin and nails) is trapped under the skin and can occur in babies and adults.
+Milia cysts are tiny white bumps under the skin that does not cause itching or inflammation and are usually asymptomatic.
+They are not aesthetically desired and can cause people who suffer from milia to be self-conscious.

 The cause for milia in babies (also known as "milk bumps") is unknown and it usually goes away without treatment within a few weeks.

-Author: Helen Lam (B. Pharm) MPS
+Author: Helen Huynh (B. Pharm) MPS